MicroEJ/Example-Standalone-Java-C-Interface/README.md

 The following examples illustrate how to use those APIs :
 * [Making synchronous C functions calls from Java](/CallingCFromJava) using SNI
 * [Producer Consumer problem with ShieldedPlug](/ProducerConsumerUsingShieldedPlug) using Shielded Plug API as the delivery mechanism
-* [Producer Consumer problem with SNI](/ProducerConsumerUsingSNIAndImmortals) using SNI and Immortals APIs
+* [Producer Consumer problem with SNI](/ProducerConsumerUsingSNIAndImmortals) using SNI and Immortals APIs to wrap the FreeRTOS native queue API as the delivery mechanism

 ## API Selection Criterion